Phantas0s/questions-job-interview/README.md

-# Questions I ask for a software developer job
+# Questions and tips to find the good company as a web developer

 ## Before the interview

 * **If there are coding tests, how long do they take?**